 2) Does your company provide in-house estimates?

 Always be wary of moving companies that don’t provide their customers with in-house estimates, as they can be fraudulent companies looking to take advantage of you.
-Make sure to ask over the phone if the company will be sending a representative to your home to assess your goods, as those estimates will be most accurate.
+Make sure to ask over the phone if the company will be sending a representative to your home to do the household pre-move survey, as those estimates will be most accurate.
 Make sure that representative actually works for the company itself and is not a broke.
 An employee of the company will also be better able to answer any important questions you may have about the move.

 3) How will you determine the price?

 The purpose of receiving an estimate prior to your move is to give you an idea of how you’re your move will cost; however, there will often be additional charges levied on top of the primary cost of shipping your goods.
 So be sure to inquire about how the company charges for extras.
 Make sure to ask detailed questions about your shipment and remember that the cost of international moves is usually calculated by the volume and weight of your shipment.
 Other fees can include destination port fees, custom inspection fees, delivery charges, packing material costs, and terminal handling charges, among others.

 4) Do you have the proper licensure and insurance required of international movers?

 International movers are required to be licensed and registered to perform overseas relocations.
 Every overseas shipping company should be registered with the Federal Maritime Commission and have a FMC number.
 This will ensure that the company is a professional and reliable moving company and is subject to regulation.
 Also remember to inquire about memberships with other reputable overseas moving organizations such as the Fédération Internationale des Déménageurs Internationaux (FIDI) and the Registered International Mover Certification (RIM) through the American Moving and Storage Association (AMSA).